easypanel-io/website/docs/05-templates/hammond/index.md

 ## Description

-Hammond is a self-hosted vehicle expense tracking system with support for multiple users.
-It is a successor to the Clarkson project and is under active development.
-It allows users to track fuel and other expenses related to their vehicles, manage multiple vehicles and users, and generate reports.
-Hammond can be run as a Docker container or installed natively on Linux servers.
-It is built with Go for the backend and Vue.js for the frontend.
+Hammond is a self-hosted vehicle management system designed to track fuel and other expenses related to your vehicles.
+It supports multiple users sharing multiple vehicles, making it an ideal solution for families, businesses, or any group with shared vehicles.
+With Hammond, you can manage multiple vehicles, track fuel and other expenses, and even save attachments against vehicles.
+The app also features quick entries, allowing you to take a photo of a receipt or pump screen for later entry.
+It provides vehicle-level and overall reporting, helping you keep a close eye on your vehicle expenses.
+Furthermore, Hammond allows you to import data from Clarkson or Fuelly, making the transition to this system seamless and straightforward.

 ## Benefits

-- Self-hosted: Hammond can be self-hosted, giving users full control over their data and privacy.
+- Self-Hosted Vehicle Expense Tracking: Hammond is a self-hosted vehicle expense tracking system.
+It allows you to keep track of fuel and other expenses related to all of your vehicles in one place.
-- Multiple Users and Vehicles: Hammond supports multiple users sharing multiple vehicles, making it suitable for families or small businesses.
+- Support for Multiple Users: The app supports multiple users sharing multiple vehicles.
+This makes it ideal for families or businesses with a fleet of vehicles.
-- Expense Tracking: Users can track fuel and other expenses related to their vehicles, helping them manage their vehicle costs.
-- Reporting: Hammond provides vehicle-level and overall reporting, allowing users to analyze their expenses and make informed decisions.
+- Data Migration: Hammond allows you to migrate data from Clarkson, making it easy to switch over without losing any of your previous data.

 ## Features

-- Migrate data from Clarkson: Users can migrate their data from the Clarkson project to Hammond, ensuring a smooth transition.
-- Add/Manage multiple vehicles: Users can add and manage multiple vehicles in Hammond, keeping track of expenses for each vehicle separately.
+- Vehicle Management: Add and manage multiple vehicles, tracking fuel and other expenses for each one.
-- Add/Manage multiple users: Hammond supports multiple users, allowing families or small businesses to track expenses for their vehicles.
+- User Management: Add and manage multiple users, allowing them to share vehicles and track expenses.
-- Save attachment against vehicles: Users can save attachments, such as receipts or pump screens, against their vehicles for future reference.
+- Expense Tracking: Keep track of fuel and other expenses related to your vehicles.
+You can even save attachments against vehicles for easy reference.
-- Quick Entries: Users can take a photo of a receipt or pump screen to make an entry later, making expense tracking more convenient.
+- Quick Entries: Take a photo of a receipt or pump screen to make an entry later, ensuring you never forget to log an expense.
+- Reporting: Get vehicle level and overall reporting on your expenses, helping you to better understand your spending.
-- Import from Fuelly: Hammond supports importing data from Fuelly, with support for more apps coming soon.
+- Import from Fuelly: Easily import your data from Fuelly, with more apps coming soon.

 ## Links